ValksGodotTools/Inventory-2023-Old/README.md

 - Q = Drop Item (x1)
 - Ctrl + Q = Drop Stack

+### Known Issues
+- Multiple description panels stack on top of each other and do not disappear until more mouse movements or other inputs are made
+- `Hold + Right Click` only works when dragging across empty inventory slots, not when there are items of the same type in the inventory slots already.
+Perhaps a simple bool check could solve this.

 ### Setup a Inventory
 ```cs
 Inventory = new Inventory(this);